 Brian Mitchell joined the club in the late 1970s when his son learnt to dive, and was persuaded by Wally to train as a diving coach.
 Brian later took up the mantle of chief coach in the late 1980s.
 Following him were Arthur Brough and then Andy Hewat.

-Over the years the club has slowly developed from primarily teaching safe diving at a recreational level, to up to county standard, with the club meeting once a week.
-However, coaching at a competitive level, up to national standard, was achieved with a limited number of divers, over the early years of the club's history.
+Over the years the club has developed from primarily teaching safe diving at recreational level to county standard, with the club meeting once a week.
+However, coaching at a competitive level up to national standard was achieved with a limited number of divers over the early years.

-Therefore we continue to grow towards the club as envisioned by Wally and Sue back in 1970.
+Therefore we continue to promote diving and grow the club as envisioned by Wally and Susan back in 1973.